-6. Scientific integrity principles
+6 Scientific integrity principles

-ECCC recognizes that stakeholder and public trust in the research and scientific information provided by governments depends upon the integrity of the process by which such information is produced, managed and communicated.
+Fisheries and Oceans Canada recognizes that stakeholder trust in the research and scientific information provided by governments depends upon the integrity of the process by which such information is produced, managed and communicated.
 So too does trust in the decision-making process that makes use of such information.

-Furthermore, ECCC recognizes that scientists and researchers must endeavour to uphold and conform to standards of excellence accepted by the wider research and scientific community.
+Furthermore, Fisheries and Oceans Canada recognizes that scientists and researchers must uphold and conform to standards of excellence accepted by the wider research and scientific community.

-In designing, conducting, managing, reviewing, communicating or using research and science, ECCC employees shall:
+To this end, in designing, conducting, managing, reviewing, using or communicating research, science and related activities, Fisheries and Oceans Canada employees shall:

-6.1.
-Ensure that all such activities are carried out in a manner that is consistent with all relevant and applicable standards of scientific excellence, research ethics, and responsible research conduct.
+- 6.1.
+Ensure that all such activities are carried out in a manner that is consistent with all relevant and applicable standards of scientific excellence, research ethics, and responsible research conduct. - 6.2.
+Ensure that the conduct of Fisheries and Oceans Canada research and science and any research or scientific products, as well as any associated communications, are free from political, commercial, client and stakeholder interference.

-- 6.2.
-Ensure that the conduct of ECCC research and science and any research or scientific products, as well as any associated communications, are free from political, commercial, client and stakeholder interference. - 6.3.
-In the absence of clear and compelling reasons for limiting disclosure, ensure that ECCC research and scientific information is made available to the public in a timely manner and in keeping with the Government of Canada's Directive on Open Government. - 6.4.
+- 6.3.
+In the absence of clear and compelling reasons for limiting disclosure, ensure that research and scientific information produced by Fisheries and Oceans Canada is made available to the public in a timely manner and in keeping with the Government of Canada's Directive on Open Government. - 6.4.
 Accurately represent and appropriately acknowledge the contributions of both themselves and others to their research or scientific work. - 6.5.
 Avoid conflicts of interest, and ensure that any real, potential or apparent conflict of interest is explicitly recognized, reported and appropriately managed. - 6.6.
 Encourage discussion based on differing interpretations of research and scientific evidence as a legitimate and necessary part of the research and scientific processes and, where appropriate, ensure that these differences are made explicit and accurately represented. - 6.7.
-Ensure that the significant and meaningful contributions of ECCC researchers and scientists to government programs, policies, regulations, and decision-making is acknowledged in official publications or communications. - 6.8.
-Report any breach of these principles (i.e. a breach of scientific integrity) to their supervisor, manager or designated official.
+Ensure that the significant and meaningful contribution of researchers and scientists to government programs, policies, regulations, and decision-making is acknowledged in official publications or communications, including the names and roles of those who made significant contributions to these products and activities. - 6.8.
+Ensure protection of scientific integrity through reporting of any breach of these principles (i.e. a breach of scientific integrity) to their supervisor, manager or designated official.

-7. Requirements
+7 Requirements

-7.1.
-Implementation
+7.1 Implementation

 - 7.1.1.
-This policy will be communicated to all employees by the Deputy Head, with special attention to its implications to ECCC communications policies. - 7.1.2.
-This policy, as well as any associated policies, directives or guidelines, may be posted on the ECCC's public website in a permission-less downloadable form. - 7.1.3.
-ECCC will continue to develop and implement the additional procedures, policies, guidelines, tools, training and professional development opportunities necessary to support this policy. - 7.1.4.
-As the current policy and any associated policies, guidelines or tools are amended and revised, ECCC will maintain an annotated electronic archive of all such changes, with all archive elements available in permission-less downloadable form. - 7.1.5.
-ECCC will ensure that contractors and/or collaborators involved in, or providing services in support of ECCC research and science are informed of this policy and encouraged to comply with its provisions and intent. - 7.1.6.
-The Deputy Head will appoint an ECCC Science Integrity Lead to address allegations of breaches of this policy.
+This Policy will be communicated to all employees by the Deputy Head, with special attention to its implications to Fisheries and Oceans Canada communications policies. - 7.1.2.
+Fisheries and Oceans Canada will continue to develop and implement the additional procedures, policies, guidelines, tools, training and professional development opportunities necessary to support this Policy. - 7.1.3.
+Fisheries and Oceans Canada will ensure that contractors and/or collaborators involved in, or providing services in support of, research, science or related activities are informed of this policy and encouraged to comply with its provisions and intent.

-7.2.
-Fostering a culture of scientific integrity
+7.2 Fostering a culture of science integrity

-ECCC recognizes two complementary approaches to fostering a culture of scientific integrity.
-One focuses on instilling the virtues that underlie responsible conduct in research and science (s.
+Fisheries and Oceans Canada recognizes two complementary approaches to fostering a culture of scientific integrity.
+One focuses on instilling the virtues that underlie responsible conduct in research, science and related activities (s.
 7.2.1).
 A second focuses on the procedure for bringing allegations of breaches forward, the investigation of these allegations, and the consequences of a finding that a breach has occurred (s.
-7.2.2).
+7.2.2)